 → Writing Prompt 9: Explain what it means to be patriotic.

 → Writing Prompt 10: Judges have confirmed time and again that it is within one’s Constitutional right to Free Speech to burn the American flag.
-Therefore, discuss whether you agree or disagree with the court’s decision.
+Therefore you can legally do so.
+But do you feel it is morally acceptable?
+Discuss whether you agree or disagree with the court’s decision.

 Writing Prompts on History Continue

 → Writing Prompt 11: Winston Churchill said, “History is written by the victors.”
 Explain what you think that means and if you think it is true or not.

 → Writing Prompt 12: For thousands and thousands of years, man could only travel as fast as he or his horse could go.
 A little over 150 years ago, in the 1860’s, the first Transcontinental Railroad linked the eastern U.S with California.
 What do you think it meant for the country to be able to travel as quickly and easily?
 What do you think it did for businesses and families?

 → Writing Prompt 13: The Bill of Rights constitutes the first 10 amendments of the U.S. Constitution.
 Choose one of the rights and argue against it.
 Cite specific reasons why you think the amendment should be changed.

 → Writing Prompt 14: It is believed that after the attack on Pearl Harbor, Japanese Admiral Isoroku Yamamoto, who was one of the most famous Japanese naval admirals, said, “I fear all we have done is to awaken a sleeping giant and fill him with a terrible resolve.”
 What do you think the admiral meant?
 Do you think he feared what the United States would do?

 → Writing Prompt 15: The Dust Bowl situation was not only caused by nature; it was created by the overuse and destruction of the land by the farmers as well.
 As a result, what, if anything, should the government have done to help the farmers save their farms?